The Spectral Approach to Linear Rational Expectations Models: Introduction

-Using the spectral representation of stationary processes due to \cite{kolmogorov1,kolmogorov2,kolmogorov3} and \cite{cramer1,cramer2}, this paper recasts the LREM problem in the classical Hilbert space of the frequency domain literature.
+Using the spectral representation of covariance stationary processes due to \cite{kolmogorov1,kolmogorov2,kolmogorov3} and \cite{cramer1,cramer2}, this paper recasts the LREM problem in the classical Hilbert space of the frequency domain literature.
 This is demonstrated concretely on simple scalar models before generalizing to multivariate models.
-The LREM problem is shown to be equivalent to a linear system in Hilbert space.
-Using the factorization method of \cite{wh}, the paper then characterizes existence and uniqueness of solutions to particular as well as generic systems, generalizing results by \cite{onatski}.
+Whereas classical spectral analysis focused entirely on the backward shift operator, the new spectral analysis of LREMs requires the introduction of a new operator associated with expectations.
+The LREM problem then reduces to a linear system in Hilbert space.
+However, unlike the special case of VARMA models, LREMs cannot be solved by simply inverting a polynomial matrix due to the presence of the new expectation operators.
+Solving the LREM problem requires using the method of Wiener-Hopf factorization \citep{wh,gf,cg}.
+This paper characterizes existence and uniqueness of solutions to particular as well as generic LREMs, generalizing results by \cite{onatski}.
 The set of all solutions to a given LREM is shown to be a finite dimensional affine space in the frequency domain.
 The dimension of this space is expressed much more simply than in \cite{funovits,funovits2020}.
-It is important to note that the underlying assumptions of existence and uniqueness in this paper are weaker than in all of the previous literature on frequency domain solutions of LREMs \citep{whiteman,onatski,tanwalker,tan} as these works require the exogenous process to have a purely non deterministic \cite{wold} representation, an assumption that is demonstrated to be unnecessary.
-The weaker assumptions of this paper also permit a clear answer for why unit roots must be excluded, an aspect of the theory absent from the previous literature.
+It is important to note that the underlying assumptions in this paper are weaker than in the previous literature \citep{whiteman,onatski,tanwalker,tan,meyer}, which requires the exogenous process to have a purely non deterministic \cite{wold} representation, an assumption that is demonstrably unnecessary.
+The weaker assumptions of this paper also permit a clear answer as to why unit roots must be excluded, an aspect of the theory absent from the previous literature.